Party Wall Surveyors in Essex

 Trusted Party Wall Surveyors in Essex – Helping Homeowners and Neighbours Alike

-Planning to build an extension, convert your loft, or dig a basement?
-You may need a party wall agreement—and a qualified party wall surveyor—to move forward legally and smoothly.
+Planning to build an extension or convert your loft?
+You may need a party wall agreement—and a qualified party wall surveyor.

-Whether you're the one doing the building or live next door to a project, our expert party wall surveyors in Essex offer tailored, professional support to protect your property and your peace of mind.
+Whether you're the one doing the building or live next door to a project, our expert party wall surveyors in Essex offer tailored, professional support.

 What Is a Party Wall Surveyor and Why Might You Need One?

-When a construction project affects a shared wall or boundary, the Party Wall etc. Act 1996 comes into play.
-This law requires that affected neighbours are formally notified and protected through a party wall agreement.
+When a construction project affects a shared wall or excavating close to another property, the Party Wall etc. Act 1996 may apply.
+This legislation requires that affected neighbours are formally notified with a party wall notice.

 When Is a Party Wall Agreement Required?